UCF-Knights-Satellite-Club/KAOS-1/flight/README.md

+# Flight Software
-This folder is for flight software
+This folder is for storing flight software (the programs that our flight board will run for all necessary functions)